-NOTE: It is recommended to clean the heat exchanger at least once a year to prevent lime scale buildup.
-To clean the heat exchanger, follow the maintenance procedure in this manual.
+NOTE: It is recommended to clean heat exchanger at least once a year to prevent lime scale buildup.
+Follow the maintenance procedure in the Maintenance Section of this manual to clean the heat exchanger.

-Figure 5 - Boiler Dimensions - NOTE: All Dimensions Are Approximate - VWH in Model Number Denotes Volume Water Heater Model
+Figure 4 - Boiler Dimensions - NOTE: All Dimensions Are Approximate - VWH in Model Number Denotes Volume Water Heater Model